MOAB CRAGGIN' CLASSIC

 October 26-28, 2018

-The Moab Craggin’ Classic, powered by CAMP Technical Adventure Equipment, is THE grassroots desert climbers fest.
-This October 26th - 28th, we'll be uniting climbers around the campfire at a world renowned destination to celebrate all things climbing.
-From learning new skills and techniques, to sharing stories, sharing the rope and inspiring one another; from drinking beers and howling at the moon, to giving back and caring for our local crags, this event is the real deal!
+The Moab Craggin’ Classic, powered by CAMP Technical Adventure Equipment, is the grassroots desert climbers fest!
+This October 26-28, we'll be uniting climbers around the campfire at a world renowned destination to celebrate all things climbing.
+Meet new belay partners, learn new skills and techniques, and give back to the local crags.

 CLINIC REGISTRATION: $70